-What most people know as THC is actually a specific compound called delta-9-tetrahydrocannabinol or delta-9-THC for short.
+What most people know as THC is a compound called delta-9-tetrahydrocannabinol (delta-9-THC for short).
 Responsible for making you high, it’s the most abundant form of THC found in cannabis plants.

 What you probably didn’t know is that it’s possible to buy gummies and other edibles containing delta-9 THC even in states where cannabis is illegal.
-It’s all thanks to a loophole in the Farm Bill, which legalized hemp and hemp-derived products in 2018.
+It’s all thanks to a loophole in the 2018 Farm Bill, which legalized hemp and hemp-derived products.

-Here’s how the loophole works and how it created a new trend in hemp cannabinoid products.
+Here’s how the loophole works and how it created a new trend in intoxicating hemp cannabinoid products.

 Table of Contents

 Small amounts of delta-9 THC are naturally present in hemp.

 In fact, the 2018 Farm Bill defines hemp as any cannabis with no more than 0.3% delta-9 THC to ensure that hemp products won’t cause the same euphoric effects as regular cannabis, which contain anywhere from several to 30 percent delta-9-THC.